iskandar/cordite-network-map-service/README.md

 * `edge` - latest master build, unstable

 ## Design criteria
-1. Meet the requirements of the [Corda Network Map Service protocol](https://docs.corda.net/network-map.html), both documented and otherwise.
+1. Meet the requirements of the [Corda Network Map Service protocol](https://docs.corda.net/network-map.html), both documented and otherwise
-2. Completely stateless - capable of running in load-balanced clusters.
+2. Completely stateless - capable of running in load-balanced clusters
-3. Efficient use of I/O to serve 5000+ concurrent read requests per second from a modest server.
+3. Efficient use of I/O to serve 5000+ concurrent read requests per second from a modest server
-4. Transparent filesystem design to simplify maintenance, backup, and testing.
+4. Transparent filesystem design to simplify maintenance, backup, and testing

 ## Current known limitations
-1. The network admin API has performance issues for large networks.
+1. The network admin API has performance issues for large networks
-2. If a node publishes a `nodeInfo` to the network map, then regenerates the `nodeInfo` and publishes the second version, both versions will be present in the network map at once.
+2. If a node publishes a `nodeInfo` to the network map, then regenerates the `nodeInfo` and publishes the second version, both versions will be present in the network map at once
-3. A scheduled network parameter update cannot include multiple changes.
+3. A scheduled network parameter update cannot include multiple changes
-4. There is no integration with typical enterprise auth service/four-eyes sign off processes for network parameter updates.
+4. There is no integration with typical enterprise auth service/four-eyes sign off processes for network parameter updates
-5. There is no hardware security module (HSM) integration for protecting the keys of the network map.
+5. There is no hardware security module (HSM) integration for protecting the keys of the network map

 ## FAQ